kolbasa/cordova-google-play-services-version/README.md

 # cordova-plugin-google-play-services-version

-This plugin provides the version of Google Play Services.
+This plugin provides the currently installed version of Google Play Services.

 In addition, it is able to ask the user to perform an update if the version is not sufficient.